US plan to remove ingestible fluoride from childrenâs drugs draws ire

 He has almost three decades of experience in journalism.
 He has worked with national dailies such as ET, Indian Express, The Pioneer, The Hindu, Agence France Presse and Bloomberg.

-HQ Team The US Food and Drug Administration (FDA) has approved Eli Lilly’s Omvoh (mirikizumab-mrkz) for the treatment of moderately to severely active.
+HQ Team May 15, 2025: The US Food and Drug Administration (FDA) has granted an accelerated approval for AbbVie Inc.âs drug to treat.